esphome/esphome-docs/components/lvgl.rst

 ``bar``
 *******

-The bar widget has a background and an indicator on it.
+The bar widget has a background and an indicator foreground on it.
 The size of the indicator is set according to the current ``value`` of the bar.

 .. figure:: /components/images/lvgl_bar.png
     :align: center